jlin-orange/daily-push-2021/January/Day-1-New-Language-Practice.md

-# Day 1 - Leetcode in 2 New Flavors!
+# Day 1 - Leetcode in 2 New Flavors! :ice_cream:

 This year, I expect to be working with 2 languages that are completely new to me at the moment!
 These two languages are: C++ and Ruby